segunfamisa/segunfamisa.github.io/_posts/2018-09-30-sample-data-with-android-studio.md

 }
 ```

-If we want to access `long_names` we would do so as - `@sample/names.json/names/long_names/name`
+If we want to access `long_names` we can do so as - `@sample/names.json/names/long_names/name`

 # Using Sample Data from the new Android Studio

 Android Studio 3.2 now makes it a lot easier to use sample data.
 We can now see the available sample data and select them from the design view of Android Studio layout editor.

-In the design view of Android Studio layout editor, it is possible to type in values for previewing.
-In the attributes window (typically on the extreme right hand side of the design window), there is a brush icon next to attributes that we can have design time attributes for.
+In the attributes window of the layout editor (typically on the extreme right hand side of the design view), there is a brush icon next to attributes that we can have design time attributes for.

 An example is the `text` attribute on TextViews, shown below: